sbrugel/python-games/README.md

 ```

 - The first `name` key holds the name of the game.
 This is displayed on the game's button on the main menu, as well as the option menu's title.
+- The next `remixed` key is a boolean that states whether this game is a remix of an already-coded Pygame recreation or not (i.e. a game already done by Al Sweigart).
+This only impacts where the game is placed in the main menu, as original and remixed games are serparated.
 - The last `colors` key holds the foreground and background colors of both the game's main menu button and the option menu's colors.
 - The `options` key is more complex, and holds multiple embedded keys with unique names, each representing an option for the game.
+This is an optional field, since not all games may have/need customization options.

 ### Options Keys